A surgeon discussing Lumbar Fusion Surgery options with a patient in Florida

 This procedure may help with:

-Orthopedic surgeon reviewing lumbar fusion X-rays with a patient
+Orthopedic surgeon reviewing lumbar fusion X-rays with a patient at Mountain Spine

 Benefits of Lumbar Fusion Surgery

-• Relieves Sciatica and radiating leg pain
+• Relieves sciatica and radiating leg pain through nerve decompression

-• Prevents further slippage (Spondylolisthesis)
+• Prevents further vertebral slippage in spondylolisthesis

-Recovery and Life After Fusion
+Recovery After Lumbar Fusion Surgery

 Frequently Asked Questions